Engage SDK Watch: Third-party technical integration instructions

 Minimum API level: 19

-Add the com.google.android.play:engage library to your app:
+Add the com.google.android.engage:engage-core library to your app:

 dependencies {